hanseartic/stellar-resolve-claimant-predicates/README.md

     // within the claimable time window the predicate will be resoved as is flattenPredicate(claimPredicate, new Date(1637019000)) === claimPredicate;

-    // a second after the claimable time window the predicate will be resolved to the flattenPredicate(claimPredicate, new Date(1637020801)) === endOfClaimWindowPredicate;
+    // a second after the claimable time window the predicate will be resolved to the predicate describing the end
+    // of the claimable window only, as the start-time is irrelevant for an expired predicate flattenPredicate(claimPredicate, new Date(1637020801)) === endOfClaimWindowPredicate;